behave/behave/docs/gherkin.rst

 There may be additional conditions imposed on the scenario, and these would take the form of "when" steps following the initial "given" condition.
-If necessary, additional "and" or "but" steps may also follow the "given", "when" and "then" steps if more needs to be tested.
+If necessary, additional "and" or "but" steps may also follow the "given", "when" and "then" steps if more conditions need to be tested.
 A more complex example of a scenario might be:

 .. code-block:: gherkin